paolosabatino/rockchip-4.4-mali/README.md

-# Mali support for Allwinner / sunXi platform for mainline Linux
+# Mali support for Rockchip platform for customized Linux 4.4

-Here is the driver needed in order to support ARM's Mali GPU found on the Allwinner SoC, using a mainline (ie. Torvalds') kernel.

 ## Adding the Mali to your Device Tree